-Marshall Fire Air Quality Information
+Marshall Fire Environmental Quality Information

-BVSD is working with our partners at Boulder County Public Health (BCPH) as well as our restoration contractor ATI and industrial hygiene consultant, Clark Seif Clark, Inc. for guidance related to providing a safe environment for students and staff in the areas affected by the Marshall Fire.
+BVSD worked with our partners at Boulder County Public Health (BCPH) as well as our restoration contractor ATI and industrial hygiene consultant, Clark Seif Clark, Inc. for guidance related to providing a safe environment for students and staff in the areas affected by the Marshall Fire.
 BCPH has stated that it “strongly supports the resumption of classes at BVSD schools including those near the burn area, as well as the efforts the district has taken to ensure student safety.”
 The Colorado Division of Fire Prevention and Control inspected all buildings and deemed them safe to occupy.

 - What measurement tools were used to determine the air in the school was safe?
 Did this approach specifically measure for the toxic materials that were released into the air due to the burning of so many man-made things?